kennymartin4360-jpg/i3s-spec/README.md

 Version 1.0 – 1.5 (04/30/2015 to 01/30/2017) of this specification are licensed under the older Creative Commons Attribution-NoDerivs 3.0 Unported license.

-Version 1.6 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (01/31/2017 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.6 – present integrated mesh, 3D object, point scene layer, building scene layer (01/31/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 1.7 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer(06/30/2019 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.7 – present integrated mesh, 3D object, point scene layer, building scene layer (06/30/2019 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 1.8 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (05/20/2021 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.8 – present integrated mesh, 3D object, point scene layer, building scene layer (05/20/2021 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 1.9 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (03/13/2023 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.9 – present integrated mesh, 3D object, point scene layer, building scene layer (03/13/2023 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 2.0 - Present Point Cloud Scene Layer (01/01/2017 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 2.0 - present point cloud scene layer (01/01/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 2.1 - Present Point Cloud Scene Layer (03/13/2023 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 2.1 - present point cloud scene layer (03/13/2023 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

 ## License for JSON resources, validator, and examples <a name="license-for-indexed-3d-scene-format-and-rest-endpoint-specification"></a>